(Click here for bottom)

 SRP

 Salt River Project.
 Water supply for Phoenix, Ariz.
 The Salt River is completely dammed upstream of the city.
 Where it flows through northern Tempe and southern Phoenix, it's just dry riverbed for all but about one or two weeks of the year.
 In fact, the bridge southbound into Tempe's Mill Avenue is one-way most of the year.
-If you go northbound from Mill Av. you drive on a road through the riverbed, just east (upstream) of the bridge.
+If you go northbound from Mill Av. you drive on a road across the riverbed, just east (upstream) of the bridge.
 During the period when the river flows, northbound traffic takes half the bridge.

 At that time of year, the teeming masses float down the river in truck-tire inner tubes.
 I paddled; people commented ``New Yorker.''
 At a wide, slow part, naked idiots dive off a cliff.
 I mean idiots not wearing clothes.